Skip to Main Content

 Pre-Production: Structuring the Spend

 The most valuable work happens before the shoot.
 The Korean fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under KOFIC rules, recommends restructuring where it is worth doing, and confirms eligibility before the dossier is filed.
-This is also when we coordinate with location and crew teams so that contracts are signed under the correct Korean entity, in the correct jurisdiction, with Korean won settlement.
+This is also when we set up with location and crew teams so that contracts are signed under the correct Korean entity, in the correct jurisdiction, with Korean won settlement.
 To apply for the KOFIC location incentive, the producer needs this groundwork done well before submission — start a conversation with our team via /contact/ as soon as the Korean budget is taking shape.

 Production: Keeping the Audit Trail Clean